 Liquidity risk is the risk that the Group will not be able to meet its financial obligations when they become due.
 The Group ensures, as far as reasonably possible, it will have sufficient capital in order to meet short to medium term business requirements, after taking into account cash flows from operations and the Group's holdings of cash and cash equivalents, restricted cash and investments, where applicable.
-At the reporting date, cash and cash equivalents were invested in business and savings accounts (note 7(a)) and investments were invested in GICs and short term low risk corporate bonds (note 5).
+At the reporting date, cash and cash equivalents were invested in business and savings accounts (note 7(a)) and the Group's investment was invested in a GIC (note 5).